norswap/autumn/doc/A5-creating-an-ast.md

 my_parser.peek_only().lookback(3).push(xs -> /* ... */);
 ```

 When to use them?
 Lookback can be useful when you implement "suffix rules".
-For instance imagine
+For instance, imagine
 you have a language where you can make a macro that expands to a block of code with the syntax
 `<code_block> as <macro_name>`, e.g. `{ print("hello") } as hello_world`.